 |Fans||1 x 135 x 22mm||2 x 120 x 25mm RGB||1 x 100 x 12mm||1 x 140 x 25mm|

 Air cooler vs. water cooler i7 7700k

-The difference in price is mainly due to the fact that air coolers don’t have pumps, and pumps are expensive little items to add.
+The difference in price is mainly since air coolers don’t have pumps, and pumps are expensive little items to add.
 Also, the design features of an air cooler do not require a sealed system, since they only pump air.
 A water cooler has to have a sealed system.
-Otherwise the water will leak out and short the CPU.
+Otherwise, the water will leak out and short the CPU.
 Other factors in favor of air coolers are the very same reason around sealed systems.
 Most systems come with micropores, and water eventually evaporates and dries up.
 Also, noise, as mentioned above, fans have lower noise than pumps.

 In favor of water, coolers are size when compared to the big air cooler units.
 The big air cooler units might work better than most water coolers and are cheaper and quieter, but they are big.
 So when you have a size issue, you cannot argue with the outcome.